jamesquinlan/dsc-techstack/topics/git.md

 8. Use the `git add` and `git commit` commands to stage and commit the changes to the new branch.

-9. Switch back to the master branch using the `git checkout` command.
+9. Switch to the main branch using the `git checkout` command.

-10. Merge the changes from the new branch into the master branch using the git merge command.
+10. Merge the changes from the new branch into the main branch using the git merge command.

-11. Use the `git log` command to view the commit history of the repository.
+11. Use the `git log` command to view the repository's commit history.

 12. Use the `git clone` command to clone the repository to a new directory on your local machine.

-13. Create a new file in the cloned repository and stage and commit the changes using the `git add` and `git commit` commands.
+13. Create a new file in the cloned repository, stage it, and commit the changes using the `git add` and `git commit` commands.

 14. Use the `git push` command to push the changes to a remote Git repository (e.g., on GitHub or GitLab).